Interactive QR Code plant tags & signs

 Who prints Plants Map Tags and Signs?

-- LarkLabel.com is a premier printer of horticultural signs and tags and we have worked with them so that they know how to link QR Codes to plant pages on Plants Map.
+- LarkLabel.com is a premier printer of horticultural signs and tags.
 They do very good work.
 Over the years we’ve used them ourselves and have often referred larger custom printing jobs their way.
 Visit LarkLabel.com to see a wide variety of horticultural sign products they offer, everything from simple aluminum tags to displays for garden locations and significant collections in urban landscapes and public gardens.

 - Precision Signs & Labels manufactures horticultural identification signs by laser engraving aluminum or plastic.
 Over the years many users requested colored labels and they can do that too.